fluttercommunity/rx_command/README.md

 >PRs are always welcome ;-)

+> MAYBE BREAKING CHANGE in 2.0.0: Till now the `results` Observable and the `RxCommand` itself behaved like a `BehaviourSubjects`.
+This can lead to problems when using with Flutter.
+From now on the default is `PublishSubject`.
+If you need `BehaviourSubject` behaviour, meaning every new listener gets the last received value, you can set `emitsLastValueToNewSubscriptions = true` when creating `RxCommand`.

 If you don't know Rx think of it as Dart `Streams` on steroids. `RxCommand` capsules a given handler function that can then be executed by its `execute` method or directly assigned to a widget's handler because it's a callable class.
 The result of this method is then published through its `results` Observable (Observable wrap Dart Streams).
 Additionally it offers Observables for it's current execution state, if the command can be executed and for all possibly thrown exceptions during command execution.

 A very simple example